kogrms/kogrms/README.md

 ## About me
 👨‍💻 Junior frontend developer

-🌱 Learning JavaScript and React.js at Yandex.Praktikum & Vue.js by myself
+🌱 Learning React.js at Yandex.Praktikum & Vue.js by myself

 ♻️ Worked as an environmental engineer for 6 years